brevzin/brevzin.github.io/_posts/2019-04-13-ufcs-history.md

 ```
 These overload resolution options aren't completely orthogonal to the candidate set rules, since OR3 doesn't apply with CS2 - since that one only makes sense if the non-member call syntax can find member functions.

-A fun example, of why changing overload resolution is hard, courtesy of Herb Sutter (assuming non-member syntax can find member functions... a similar example can be constructed in the reverse):
+A fun example, of why changing overload resolution is hard, courtesy of Herb Sutter (assuming non-member syntax can find member functions):

 ```cpp
 struct X { void f(); }; // 1